player

 • Data Flows: Information exchanges between various systems, ensuring synchronization and consistency.

-• Integrations: APIs, middleware, and other integration points facilitate seamless application communication.
+• Integrations: APIs, middleware, and other integration points facilitate seamless communication between applications.

 • Security Measures: Authentication, encryption, and access controls to protect sensitive data.